Questions to Ask on Your Buyer Persona Questionnaire

 Recently updated on November 21st, 2017 at 01:12 am

-As I’ve said in a previous blog post, creating buyer personas takes a lot of time and effort but the benefits on your marketing are worth it.
+As I’ve said in a previous blog post, creating buyer personas takes a lot of time and effort but the benefits of your marketing are worth it.
 To define your buyer personas, you need to go out there and interview your current consumers to create a single representation of them.
 You need to dig deeper and ask the right questions in order for your buyer persona to be effective.
 You need to create a buyer persona questionnaire.

 What Is a Buyer Persona Again?

-As a quick review, the term “buyer person” was coined by marketing expert Tony Zambito as a model to identify a business’ ideal consumers.
+As a quick review, the term “buyer persona” was coined by marketing expert Tony Zambito as a model to identify a business’ ideal consumers.
 Buyer personas are semi-fictional representations of the target market with an emphasis on their purchasing behavior.
 According to Tony, the buyer persona model represents “who buyers are, what they are trying to accomplish, what goals drive their behavior, how they think, how they buy, and when and why they make buying decisions.